 Employee Commitment to Community Health Violations include, but are not limited to:

-- Not wearing appropriate PPE/face coverings
+- Not wearing appropriate face coverings when required

-- Not practicing physical distancing
+- Not practicing physical distancing when required

 Progressive Response to Commitment Violations

-Employees: will serve a one-day suspension without pay if a fourth violation is issued and this might also include a loss of access to facilities and University privileges.
+Employees will serve a one-day suspension without pay if a fourth violation is issued and this might also include a loss of access to facilities and University privileges.